icyleaf/totem/README.md

 https://github.com/icyleaf/totem/issues/new

-## Donate

-Totem is a open source, collaboratively funded project.
-If you run a business and are using Totem in a revenue-generating product, it would make business sense to sponsor Totem development.
-Individual users are also welcome to make a one time donation if Totem has helped you in your work or personal projects.

-You can donate via [Paypal](https://www.paypal.me/icyleaf/5).

 ## How to Contribute

 Your contributions are always welcome!
 Please submit a pull request or create an issue to add a new question, bug or feature to the list.